peng5545/BrowseRouterAOT/README.md

 - **Windows 10 1803+** does not let any app silently set itself as the default browser.
 After `--register`, the Default Apps page opens — you must click "BrowseRouter (AOT)" once.
 - **Regex from config** is AOT-interpreted (no JIT for `RegexOptions.Compiled`).
 Performance is fine for one URL per click but heavy regex on every match list would be visible.
 - **Per-user only** — registration is HKCU.
 No machine-wide setup.

----

-## Credits

-- **[nref/BrowseRouter](https://github.com/nref/BrowseRouter)** — the original "route URLs by JSON rules" design.
-This project is a from-scratch rewrite on .NET 10 + Native AOT.
-- **[noxad/windows-toast-notifications](https://github.com/noxad/windows-toast-notifications)** — design inspiration for the self-drawn toast popup (`Host/Notify/ToastWindow.cs` + `ToastNotifier.cs`). noxad's library is WinForms-based; the implementation here is a pure-Win32 P/Invoke port (no `System.Windows.Forms`, no `System.Drawing`) so it fits the project's AOT-friendly "only Win32" rule.
-Same ideas: hidden message-only dispatcher window + dedicated STA thread + per-toast HWND stacked at the bottom-right of the work area, `WM_TIMER` auto-dismiss, `AnimateWindow` fade out, click to close.